lx050627/Coreference-Resolution/index.md

 |definiteness|indicator on the first word of a mention|
 |centering theory|word context|

 <center>Table 1 Heuristic-driven features VS  SURFACE features</center>
 Notably, these kinds of data-driven features are also able to model more patterns in the data by achieving finer level of granularity.

 To provide more insights into data-driven features and heuristic-driven features, the paper exhibits the results of ablation experiments.It is found that none of heuristic-driven features make substantial contribution on top of the data-driven features.
-To sum up, these simple features can help us gain victories on syntax-related subtask.
+To sum up, these simple features can help us gain victories on syntax-related subtasks.

 ## Uphill Battles on Semantics
 The features which are effective in capturing syntactic phenomena can not handle semantic phenomena well.
 So the system designers resort to external resources, such as WordNet hypernymy and synonymy, named entity types and so on.However, even the incorporation of these shallow semantic features cannot help the system succeed in modelling the semantic information.